 The same study then questioned the participants about their parental leave expectations.
 When asked, “After having a child and assuming the company you work for offers paid paternity leave, would you take it?”
 100% of women and 91.9% of men reported they would take the leave.
 Moreover, 86.4% of women and 91.9% of men said they would also expect their partner to take paid family leave.
 This may be an important consideration when looking at long-term hiring.

-If you’re looking to building a relationship with your hires and cultivate loyalty then you need to offer benefits that make your organization appealing for the long-haul.
-If you help Gen Z job seekers envision themselves at your company for a long period of time then they’re more likely to stick with you.
+If you’re looking to build a relationship with your hires and cultivate loyalty, then you need to offer benefits that make your organization appealing for the long haul.
+If you help Gen Z jobseekers envision themselves at your company for a long period of time, then they’re more likely to stick with you.
 Give them reasons to commit to you.

 Wrapping it up